js-advancers/learning-javascript-together/README.md

 10. What has been your biggest accomplishment as a group?

-11. What was your biggest takeaway from the hackathon the group participated in?
+11. What was your biggest takeaway from the Hackathon the group participated in?
 And how did you organize the logistics of collaborating on projects in teams?

 12. Do you think collaboration is a more successful way of tackling self-learning online?